VAnu20/TATA_Group_Data_Visualization---Virtual-Internship/README.md

 #### Questions for CEO:

-**1.** What are the major factors contributing to revenue?

-**2.** How have our sales changed over the past year, and what do we expect for the next quarter?
+**1.** What has been the monthly revenue trend over the past year, and are there specific seasonal peaks we should prepare for in terms of inventory?

+**2.** Which countries (excluding the UK) are generating the highest revenue, and what is the quantity of goods sold in those regions?

-**3.** How effective are our current marketing and sales strategies based on the dataset?
+**3.** Who are our top 10 customers by revenue, and how much does our business rely on these high-value individuals versus the general customer base?

-**4.** How has our overall business performance evolved month-over-month and year-over-year?
+**4.** Based on the geographic demand, which regions show the strongest potential for a physical warehouse or office expansion?

 #### Questions for CMO:

-**1.** How is our company performing in each country?

-**2.** What are seasonal trends in our data?

-**3.** Which products are purchased by our customers, and what is the frequency of repeat purchases for these products?
+**1.** What is the demographic breakdown of our revenue, and which countries should we prioritize for localized marketing campaigns?

+**2.** How does the quantity sold per transaction correlate with unit price across different regions?

+**3.** Are there specific months where marketing spend should be increased to capitalize on naturally occurring upward sales trends?"

 **4.** What are the peak hours of the day during which our customers are most active and make purchases?

-**5.** Which products are the top sellers in terms of quantity purchased, and what are the total sales figures for these products?

 ### Task 2 - Creating Effective Visuals